Books Set in Eastern Europe & Russia

 Book Summary

 In 1937, Andras, a young Hungarian-Jewish architecture student, departs Budapest.
-He is bound for Paris with a scholarship, one suitcase, and a mysterious letter he promised to deliver.
-Soon he will find himself falling deeply in love with Klara – the letter’s recipient.
+He was bound for Paris with a scholarship, one suitcase, and a mysterious letter he promised to deliver.
+Soon, he will find himself falling deeply in love with Klara, the letter’s recipient.
 But Klara has doubts, and she isn’t very open about her past.

 As the Third Reich rises to power, Andres and Klara leave Paris and seek safety back home in Hungary.
 Eventually, Andras will discover a secret that will alter the course of his life and his family’s history.